Technical onboarding - productive teams from day 1

 Workplace

 The basis for productive work is a well-equipped workplace.
-Ergonomics should play a central role in this.
+The topic of ergonomics should play a central role in this.
 A modern workplace therefore includes:

 - An individually adjustable office chair

-- An office lamp that can be adjusted to the times of day
+- An office lamp adjustable to the time of day

-- Additional storage space to store documents, private items, etc.
+- Additional storage space to store documents, personal items, etc.

-Tip: In times of hybrid work, employees regularly switch between different work locations.
-In hybrid companies, therefore, a separate workstation is no longer provided for each employee.
+Tip: In times of hybrid work, employees regularly switch between different workplaces.
+In hybrid organizations, a dedicated workstation is no longer provided for every employee.
 Instead, a desk-sharing model is often used.
 For this to work successfully, workstations should be equipped with individually adjustable office furniture.
-In this way, each workstation can be used by all employees without any problems.
+This ensures that every workstation can be easily used by all employees.

-Note: If employees have the option of working remotely, they must also be provided with an appropriate workstation in the home office.
-According to occupational health and safety, the same requirements apply to the home office workplace as to the office workplace.
+Note: If employees have the option of remote work, they must also have a suitable workplace available in their home office.
+According to occupational health and safety regulations, the same requirements apply to the home office workplace as to the office workplace.

 Electronics

-Effective work requires the right technical equipment.
-What this includes differs depending on the area of responsibility.
+The right technical equipment is required for effective work.
+What this includes varies depending on the area of responsibility.
 However, the basic equipment includes:

 - External monitor